 Be sure to attend every appointment.
-Your doctor might ask that you see a specialist, a physical therapist, or even maintain a few follow-up appointments.
+Your doctor might ask that you see a specialist, or a physical therapist, or even maintain a few follow-up appointments.
 By paying attention to your doctor’s orders, you build a strong case!

 What to do if You Slip and Fall in a Store

 If you’ve fallen at a place of business, let them know immediately!
 Don’t leave without making them document the fall.
 You’ll want to speak to a manager or supervisor, fill out an accident report, and ask for a copy of it.
 Check the specifics on the paperwork, like the date and location of the fall.

 Documents to keep include: